hychn/hychn.github.io/md/A.study_guide.md

 * Start small
 * Some progress is better than none
 * If something is worth doing, it is worth doing badly

+# STUCK
+* So we were stuck on permutation
+  * Do we have to learn it?
+  * Can we skip it?
+  * Always question the issues you are dealing with from every angle.
+    * Write about it, talk about it, think about it, feel about it in the hopes the answer will come to you